Prescott (federal electoral district)

 Prescott was a federal electoral district represented in the House of Commons of Canada from 1867 to 1953.
 It was located in the province of Ontario.
-It was created by the British North America Act of 1867, and consisted of the County of Prescott.
+It was created by the British North America Act 1867, and consisted of the County of Prescott.

 The electoral district was abolished in 1952 when it was merged into Glengarry—Prescott riding.

 Members of Parliament

 This riding elected the following members of the House of Commons of Canada: